 Construction activities associated with the proposed works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
-The works are anticipated to take place overnight and daytime working, and several sensitive receptors have been recorded within 300m of the scheme.
+The works are anticipated to take place during daytime hours, and no sensitive properties have been recorded within 300m of the scheme.

 The proposed scheme is anticipated to result in temporary adverse noise impacts during the construction programme.
+Any species in the surrounding environment may experience an increase in baseline noise levels due to presence of the works, however due to the nature and location of the scheme, any impact is not expected to result in significant disturbance.
 The following mitigation measures will be put in place:

-- The Best Practice Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - Residents within 300m of the scheme will be notified in advance of the works, likely by a letter drop.
-This notification will include details of proposed nature, timings and duration of the works. - The Environmental Health Officers (EHO) from Highland Council will be notified of works. - The noisiest works (e.g. planing) will be programmed to be completed as early in the nightly schedule as possible, where reasonably practicable. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant, machinery and vehicles will be switched off when not in use.
+- The Best Practice Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant, machinery and vehicles will be switched off when not in use.